Tim Armstrong's Research HomepagePh.D. Student

 - Relative Significance is Insufficient: Baselines Matter Too, Timothy G. Armstrong, Justin Zobel, William Webber, and Alistair Moffat, Proc.
 ACM-SIGIR Workshop on The Future of IR Evaluation, Boston, July 2009, pp.25-26 (preprint)

 - Has Adhoc Retrieval Improved Since 1994?, Timothy G. Armstrong, Alistair Moffat, William Webber, and Justin Zobel.
 Proc.
 ACM-SIGIR, Boston, July 2009, pp.692-693 (ACM DL) (ACM DL Open Access PDF) (preprint) (poster)

 - EvaluatIR: An Online Tool for Evaluating and Comparing IR Systems, Timothy G. Armstrong, Alistair Moffat, William Webber, and Justin Zobel, Proc.
 ACM-SIGIR, Boston, July 2009, pp.834 (ACM DL) (ACM DL Open Access PDF) (extended abstract preprint), EvaluatIR.org website).

-- Compiler optimization for data-driven task parallelism on distributed memory systems, Timothy G. Armstrong, Justin M. Wozniak, Michael Wilde, Ian T. Foster, in submission. (preprint)
+- Compiler Optimization for Extreme-Scale Scripting, Timothy G. Armstrong, Justin M. Wozniak, Michael Wilde, Ian T. Foster, to appear CCGrid '14 (preprint)